-But help is on its way - there’s a new generation of software that takes the headache out of delivery logistics for every wholesale business.
-It will plan the most efficient multi-drop routes, automatically manage changes to schedules, alert customers, update traffic conditions and get drivers to their destinations quickly and efficiently - no matter what vehicle they’re driving.
+But help is on its way – there’s a new generation of software that takes the headache out of delivery logistics for every food distribution business.
+It will plan the most efficient multi-drop routes, automatically manage changes to schedules, alert customers, update traffic conditions and get drivers to their destinations quickly and efficiently – no matter what vehicle they’re driving.

-In the second of our two-part series on wholesale food distribution we look at how companies are using professional route planning technology to speed up delivery times, drive down costs and improve customer satisfaction.
+In the second of our two-part series on food distribution we look at how companies are using professional route planning technology to speed up delivery times, drive down costs and improve customer satisfaction.